-- 1. The campus and buildings of Harding University are private property.
-The Office of Parking Services is responsible for regulating and enforcing parking regulations. - 2.
-All parking violations should be handled through the Office of Parking Services located in the Kendall Building or by calling 501-279-4005. - 3.
-All traffic accidents or mishaps should be handled through the Office of Public Safety by calling 501-279-5000. - 4.
+- of Harding University are private property.
+The Office of Parking Services is responsible for regulating and enforcing parking regulations. - member or mental health 2.
+All parking violations should be handled through the Office of Parking Services located in the Kendall Building or by calling 501-279-4005. - All traffic accidents or mishaps should be handled through the Office of Public Safety by calling 501-279-5000. - 4.
 All Harding students are required to carry a valid Harding ID card while on campus.
-UPON REQUEST, this ID card must be surrendered to any Harding University faculty or staff member, public safety officer or parking enforcement officer. - 5.
-Harding University assumes no financial responsibility for any vehicle or its contents while parked on campus.
+UPON REQUEST, this ID card must be surrendered to any Harding University faculty or staff member, public safety officer or parking enforcement officer. - additions, amendments or 5.
+Harding University assumes no financial responsibility 7. for any vehicle or its contents while parked on campus.